-Study leading to the Master degree was begun at the American University of Beirut in 1904; the first Master degree was awarded the following year.
+Study leading to the Master degree begun at the American University of Beirut in 1904; the first Master degree was awarded the following year.
 Study leading to the degree of Doctor of Philosophy was initiated in 1961; the first PhD degree was granted in 1966.

-Graduate study is under the direction of the graduate committees of the various faculties and the Board of Graduate Studies.
+Graduate study is under the direction of the graduate studies committees of the various faculties and the Board of Graduate Studies.
 The Board of Graduate Studies is accountable to the University Senate.
 The Graduate Council is the executive body with oversight of graduate programs at AUB.

 New programs may be added upon recommendation by the faculty graduate committee and approval of the faculty(ies) concerned, the Board of Graduate Studies, the University Senate, and the Board of Trustees.
+All programs are approved and registered by the New York State Education Department (NYSED) and listed on NYSED Inventory of Registered Programs.